kedomingo/simple-docker-laravel/README.md

 ### Rebuilding the containers

-Container images based on dockerfiles need to be rebuild when you make changes to their docker-compose.yaml or Dockerfile configuration.
-This can be done using either `docker-compose build <container>` or `docker-compose up --build` (to build all containers and up them afterwards)
+Container images based on Dockerfiles need to be rebuilt whenever you make changes to their docker-compose.yaml or Dockerfile configuration.
+This can be done by either `docker-compose build <container>` to build a specific container image or `docker-compose up --build` (to build all containers and up them afterwards)

 <hr />